How Powerful are You? A Stair Climb Power Lab

 9th Grade, 10th Grade, 11th Grade, 12th Grade

-Students physically manipulate a couple of springs and then collect data from a spring force Phet simulator, graph the data, calculate the area under the curve of their linear line and then, hopefully
+In this lesson, students physically manipulate a couple of springs and then collect data from a spring force Phet simulator.
+Next, they graph the data, calculate the area under the curve of their

 Grades: